Teaching English as a Foreign Language (TEFL) Introduction

 The program is limited to 12 participants.
 Students will be evaluated on the following criteria:

 - Ability to articulate personal interest in the program and how participation will meet future academic or career goals through essay responses

 Application Fee: $20, cash or check to the English Language Center (please pay application fee at 1208 18th Ave South by December 18, 2015.

 *Selected participants receive a full scholarship covering the fee of the program.

 The final deadline to apply is December 18, 2015.
 However, applications will be reviewed on a rolling basis.
 Final notification of acceptance will be sent on or before January 8, 2016.

 Potential enrollees must apply online via this page.
-Apply for enrollment (Opening November 2015).
+Apply for enrollment (Open).